Chandrakant-pradhan/22b1023_IntroToAppDev/README.md

-navigate to budget tracker folder to see the week 2 assignment
+navigate to budget_manager folder to see the week 2 assignment